ziadti/gs-projects/hanoi_tower.md

 ```

-Formula for keeping track of the history of the movements:
+Formula for user interaction and for keeping track of the history of the movements.
+This formula uses iterative calculation.

 ```py
 =ARRAYFORMULA(LET(